doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Implemented logistic regression, SVM and decision tree on a  classification task.Fine tuned the parameters using GridSearchCV.
 Compared the performance of each classifier.

 **Thoughts** : I don't know how I wasted such a beautiful day.
 I'm glad I am sticking to this challenge though.
 Not easy at all!

+# 100 Days Of Code - Log

+### Day 63: July 27, 2020

+**Today's Progress**: Learned about the Union-find data structure and the dynamic connectivity problem.
+Learned about implementations like quick-find and quick-union.

+**Thoughts** : Started with algorithms today.
+Aiming big this time!